flosfor/pvbs/readme.txt

 - Please mention this code in your methods section.

 - Supported experiment types:
-1) PV VoltageRecording
+1) Any data in .CSV format (does not have to be from PV)
-2) PV LineScan (synchronized with VoltageRecording and/or MarkPoints)
+2) PV VoltageRecording
-3) PV T-Series (of VoltageRecording experiments)
+3) PV LineScan (synchronized with VoltageRecording and/or MarkPoints)
-4) Any data in .CSV format
+4) PV T-Series (of VoltageRecording experiments)